usamakhangt4/YOLOPv2-Studio/README.md

 1. Multiple input methods:
    - Upload your own images
-   - Use demo images from the data/demo directory
+   - Use the example image from the data/demo directory
    - Use webcam for real-time detection

 2. Customizable detection options: